Friday AM Forecast: Storms this afternoon could become severe

 THE FORECAST

+A SEVERE THUNDERSTORM WATCH means conditions are favorable for thunderstorms to become severe in the form of damaging winds, large hail, heavy rain, or a possible tornado.
+If a Severe Thunderstorm Warning is issued, seek shelter in the same way you would for a tornado.
+Move to a low-level, interior room of a sturdy building (stay away from windows).
+Take pets (on a leash) with you, have on hard-soled shoes, monitor storm coverage on a wireless device.
+CLICK HERE for more safety tips.

+*SEVERE THUNDERSTORM WATCH* for the shaded area.
+We're tracking storms and will bring you warnings if issued. #lawx #mswx pic.twitter.com/CTGiPV1k65— WBRZ Weather (@WBRZweather) June 10, 2022

 Today & Tonight: Temperatures will quickly climb into the 90s by early afternoon, then a cluster of storms will approach the area.
 There is a level 2/5 SLIGHT risk for storms to become severe in the Baton Rouge area.
 The risk is higher for counties and parishes north of EBR at a level 3/5 ENHANCED risk.
 The main threats are winds gusting 60mph or higher and large hail.
 We can’t rule out a spin up tornado or two.
+A Severe Thunderstorm Watch will likely be extended into the Baton Rouge area as storms get closer.
 Storms will be coming in between 3 p.m. and 7 p.m., moving generally north to south.
 Have a way to receive warnings.
 Be sure to avoid driving during a severe thunderstorm or flash flood warning.
 Straight-line winds can be just as damaging as a tornado.
 Take severe thunderstorm warnings seriously.

 Reminder: With the threat for impactful weather— strong storms—please have access to alerts through Friday.
 You can download or activate the WBRZ WX App on your Apple or Android device or turn on a NOAA Weather Radio for bulletins such as watches and urgent warnings.
 Of course, WBRZ, WBRZ+ and the Cable Weather Channel will have updates as active weather dictates.